Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution: Discussion

 \section{Discussion}

-In this paper, we proposed a scalable regression method in the context of generalised linear models with reliable statistical inference through the seminal work of confidence distribution.
-Although the divide-and-combine idea has been widely adapted in practice to solve computational challenges arising from the analysis of big data, statistical inference has been little investigated and the conventional meta-analysis method has been taken for granted.
-We found in this paper that regularization in the estimator is very appealing in the context of generalised linear models, especially in the logistic regression, because clearly this regularization enables to effectively increase the robustness of scalable regression analysis.
-Furthermore, the reliable statistical inference gives rise to great practical usefulness of the divide-and-combine strategy compared to many selection-only methodologies.
-Our method can be readily built-in into some of the most popular parallel computation systems, such as MapReduce \citep{dean2008mapreduce}.
+In this paper, we proposed a scalable regression method in the context of GLM with reliable statistical inference through the seminal work of confidence distribution.
+Although the divide-and-combine idea has been widely adopted in practice to solve computational challenges arising from the analysis of big data, statistical inference has been little investigated in such setting.
+We found in this paper that regularized estimation is appealing in the context of the GLM, especially in the logistic regression because regularization can effectively increase the numerical stability of regression analysis where there are many noisy features.
+In fact, such divide-and-combine inference may adopt other regularized estimators with regular limiting distributions, but we recommend sparse estimators for better numerical stability in estimating the bias terms and approximating the Fisher information matrices.